The Ebin-Marsden toolbox for stochastic PDEs: stochastic Euler equations: Local well-posedness and no-loss-no-gain theorem for stochastic Euler equations

+Note that the statement of Theorem \ref{thm:noloss_nogain} holds for arbitrary components of the manifold $T\Diff^{s}_\mu (K)$ (in the proof we only need that the initial condition does not randomly jump components).
+Since we only need the statement later for the unit component we chose to formulate the theorem only for this case.
 The idea of the proof is as follows: \begin{itemize} \item First, we use that a function $\varphi \in H^s(K)$ is in $H^{s+1}$ if and only if $T\varphi\circ X$ is in $H^s$ for a finite number of smooth divergence free vector fields $X$ (these vector fields play the role of local coordinates), Lemma \ref{lem: testing}. \item Calling $\eta^{\etazero}$ the solution of the SDE starting at $\etazero$, the right-invariance of the coefficients of the SDE in (the tangent of) the half-Lie group $\Diff^s_\mu(K)$, implies that

 \item Using the above relation, we write the finite-dimensional derivative $T\eta_t^{\etazero}\circ X$ in terms of the infinite-dimensional Gateaux-derivative $\frac{d}{d(\etazero\circ X)}\eta_t^{\etazero}$.
 The latter, by the differentiability with respect to the initial condition, Theorem \ref{thm-Strat_diff_manifold}, there exists in $H^s$, therefore also $T\eta_t^{\etazero}\circ X$ is in $H^s$, and we conclude that $\eta_t$ is in $H^{s+1}$. \end{itemize}